tommasoresti/PlayfairEncrypt-kata/README.md

 - HE is the Rectangle case: H and E are in different rows and columns of the square.
 - LD is the Column case: L and D are in the same column.
-- LL is the Same case as it&39;s two of the same letter.
+- LL is the Same case as it's two of the same letter.

 For the Same case, we replace the second letter in the pair with X, and then proceed as normal.
 When decrypting, it